Technology and Practice

 Mae-ling Lokko and Kyoung Sun Moon, Study Area Coordinators

 This study area explores fundamental theories and methods of building technologies and the relationships among these technologies, architectural design, and the larger natural environment.
-Courses examine materials, construction, structural systems, and the environmental technologies that provide healthy, productive, sustainable, and comfortable environments.
+Courses examine materials, construction, structural systems, building carbon footprint, and the environmental technologies that provide healthy, productive, sustainable, and comfortable environments.
 This area also covers professional practice and examines the relationship between methods of construction, procurement, and management.
 Advanced courses investigate specific technical systems in greater detail, survey emerging methods and technologies, and explore the relationship between building technologies and architectural design in current practice and writings.

 For the M.Arch.
 I program, requirements in this study area include six courses that survey common technical systems used in buildings and integrate the consideration of these technical systems into architectural design through a series of projects of increasing complexity.
 In addition, there is a required course on architectural practice.
 Students in the M.Arch.
 I program are also required to complete one elective seminar in this study area.